-- hospitals and other NHS organisations for the purposes of providing direct care and treatment to the patient, including assessment and clinical decision making in nursing and residential care homes, screening programmes, and administration; - social workers or to other non-NHS staff involved in providing health and social care; - specialist employees or organisations for the purposes of clinical auditing; - those with parental responsibility for patients, including guardians, to support your care; - family members and carers without parental responsibility, to support your care; - medical researchers for research purposes (subject to explicit consent, unless the data is anonymous); - NHS managers, Commissioning Support Units, Integrated Care Boards, NHS England and the Department of Health for the purpose of planning, commissioning, managing and auditing healthcare services; - bodies with statutory investigative powers e.g. the Care Quality Commission, the GMC, the Audit Commission and Health Services Ombudsman; - national registries e.g. the UK Association of Cancer Registries;
+- hospitals and other NHS organisations for the purposes of providing direct care and treatment to the patient, including assessment and clinical decision making in nursing and residential care homes, screening programmes, and administration; - social workers or to other non-NHS staff involved in providing health and social care; - specialist employees or organisations for the purposes of clinical auditing; - those with parental responsibility for patients, including guardians, to support your care; - family members and carers without parental responsibility, to support your care; - medical researchers for research purposes (subject to explicit consent, unless the data is anonymous); - NHS managers, Commissioning Support Units, Integrated Care Boards, NHS England and the Department of Health for the purpose of planning, commissioning, managing and auditing healthcare services; - Bodies with statutory investigative powers e.g. the Care Quality Commission, the GMC, the Audit Commission and Health Services Ombudsman; - national registries e.g. the UK Association of Cancer Registries; - NHS 111 to support the provision of medical help and advice;